chrthomsen/pygrametl/docs/examples/jython.rst

     <https://www.python.org/doc/sunset-python-2/>`_ and
     `Jython 3 <https://github.com/jython/jython/tree/main>`_ has not yet been released, support for Jython will be reduced as we continue to develop pygrametl and phase out support for Python 2.
-Currently, :mod:`.datasources` and :mod:`.drawntabletesting` are not supported in Jython.
+Currently, :mod:`.drawntabletesting` are not supported in Jython.

 To make switching between CPython and Jython as simple as possible, two abstractions are provided by pygrametl.
 Firstly, :mod:`.JDBCConnectionWrapper`